SkyReels-Text: Fine-Grained Font-Controllable Text Editing for Poster Design: Method

 \subsection{Text-Region Weighted Loss}

 Generally, text regions occupy only a small fraction of the overall image, typically less than 10\%, which means that applying uniform optimization across all pixels can hinder the convergence of text generation during training.
 To ensure high fidelity in the edited text regions while preserving background integrity, we introduce a text-aware weighted reconstruction loss.
-Let \(X_{\text{gt}}\) be the ground-truth edited image and \(\hat{X}\) the model prediction.
-We compute the standard diffusion loss (e.g., L2 or flow matching loss) but reweight it spatially using the text mask \(M\):
+Let $X_{\text{gt}}$ be the ground-truth edited image and $\hat{X}$ be the model prediction.
+We compute the standard diffusion loss (e.g., $\mathcal{L}_2$ or flow matching loss) but reweight it spatially using the text mask $M$:

-where \(\lambda > 0\) is a hyperparameter that amplifies the loss in text regions.
+where $\lambda > 0$ is a hyperparameter that amplifies the loss in text regions, and $M$ is a tight text-region mask generated by SAM2~\cite{ravi2024sam}.
 This simple yet effective strategy focuses optimization on glyph accuracy without requiring a separate perceptual encoder or multi-stage training.
-In practice, we set \(\lambda = 5\), which yields optimal balance between text fidelity and background consistency.
+In practice, we set $\lambda = 5$, which yields an optimal balance between text fidelity and background consistency.